-SEO or “Search Engine Optimization” is the process of making the best and most effective use of coding, organization, and layout of website elements so search engines can read the website’s data and index the website accordingly.
+SEO or “Search Engine Optimization” is the process of making the best and most effective use of coding, organization, and layout of web elements.
+Optimizing allows search engines to easily read the website’s data and index the website accordingly.

 Search engines use their indexes to determine search results.
 Websites that are not indexed due to errors or bad practices will not be displayed as a result for searchers.
 Poorly optimized websites will not get indexed well and will result in low organic search results.